weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 And there you have it!

+Run `python -m SimpleHTTPServer` to run your project!

 ## Deployment

 Finally, let’s deploy our beautiful animation to surge! :rocket: You’ve done this a million times by now but here are the steps in case you forgot…